Lyon cup: Interpretation

 Wuilleumier identified the seated figure as Mercury.
 The tortoise and purse are attributes of Mercury.
 A relationship between Mercury and Cernunnos is otherwise evidenced in Celtic art (for example, on an altar from Reims).
 Mercury or his consort are often depicted with a cornucopia in Gallo-Roman art; Wuilleumier suggests that Cernunnos has the cornucopia here to emphasise the gods' closeness.
 This identification has received less support.
 Boucher points out that the figure lacks Mercury's characteristic winged helmet and caduceus.

 However, following from this identification with Mercury, some have proposed a relationship between the seated figure and the Celtic god Lugus (perhaps identified with Mercury by the interpretatio romana).
 Hollard and Gricourt, for example, identify the figure as Lugus in the guise of Mercury.
 They note that if Cernunnos represents winter on the cup, then Lugus, associated with summer, would be his natural opposite.

 An Augustan-type Apollo with kithara, on a 1st-century BCE altar from Theatre of Arles.

 Charles-Picard identifies the reclining figure with the god Apollo.
 He interprets an element of the design as a kithara, an instrument closely associated with Apollo, and draws comparisons to depictions of Apollo from Augustus's reign (found across Roman Gaul, for example at the Theatre of Arles).
 He sees, in the presence of torcs, evidence of Apollo's adaptation to Celtic sensibilities and possible syncretisation with a Gaulish god.
 Charles-Picard rejects the identification of the seated figure with Mercury.
 Seeing the circular object as a purse dropped by the raven, he tentatively identifies the figure with a human, blessed by Apollo with riches.
 Charles-Picard draws attention to the figure under the seated figures thighs (which Wuilleumier did not comment on); he identifies it with a table ornament, perhaps of Venus Genetrix.

-Jean-Jacques Hatt has proposed a complex interpretation of the cup's design in terms of the Celtic triad of gods, Taranis, Teutates, and Esus (syncretised, respectively, with Jupiter, Mercury, and Cernunnos).
-He sees the seated figure as Teutates-Mercury receiving riches from the raven, a messenger of Lug-Apollo.
+Jean-Jacques Hatt has proposed a complex interpretation of the cup's design in terms of a supposed Celtic triad of gods, Taranis, Teutates, and Esus (which he takes to be syncretised, respectively, with Jupiter, Mercury, and Cernunnos).
+Hatt sees the seated figure as Teutates-Mercury receiving riches from the raven, a messenger of Lug-Apollo.
 The figure under the seated figure's thighs is Esus, emerging from the underworld and placing himself under Teutates's protection.
 The eagle is identified with Taranis-Jupiter and the serpent with the underworld.
 The reclining figure is a recovering Esus-Cernunnos.
 The deer next to him is the one sacrificed to return him from the underworld.